alanng0000/Doc/Doc/TerraInfra/a.md

 Functions of Terra Infra are called using network of System System Effect.

-Terra Infra can be executed locally by Execute.
-That Terra Infra will provide the functions for that Execute, and the Execute can allow other Executes to use that Terra Infra as well through network.
+Terra Infra can be executed locally by System.
+That Terra Infra will provide the functions for that System, and the System can allow other Systems to use that Terra Infra as well through network.